Chia-Network/core-registry-cadt/README.md

 ### Linux

-A binary file that can run on all Linux distributions on x86 hardware can be found for each tagged release with the name `cadt-linux-x64-<version>.zip`.
-This zip file will extract to the `cadt-linux-64` directory by default, where the `cadt` file can be executed to run the API.
+A binary file that can run on all Linux distributions on x86 hardware can be found for each tagged release with the name `core-registry-cadt-linux-x64-<version>.zip`.
+This zip file will extract to the `core-registry-cadt-linux-64` directory by default, where the `core-registry-cadt` file can be executed to run the API.

 #### Debian-based Linux Distros (Ubuntu, Mint, etc)